MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 * Link unfurling on desktop using the following steps:

-     1. URL is pasted into the compose message area in desktop
+     1. User has pasted an URL in the compose message area in desktop
-     2. You can see the link has unfurling on desktop
+     2. You can see the link unfurling in the compose message area before he shares in the chat

    :::image type="content" source="~/assets/images/Teams-link-unfurling/unfurl-desktop-updated.png" alt-text="desktop" border="true":::